Learn Chinese, Math, English ELA online with WuKong Education!

 By giving children the vocabulary to name the sun on their face, the waves at their feet, the joy of playing with friends, and the peace of a lazy afternoon in the garden, we help them understand, appreciate, and create richer memories of this magical season.

 So grab the sunscreen, put on your flip flops, arm your kids with this word list, and head out to explore, play, and write the story of a summer filled with fun and language!
-If you still want to learn more about China, you can click the link below, Wukong Education will continue to help you learn Chinese!
+If you still want to learn more about China, you can click the link below.
+To help children develop a love for reading and improve their writing skills, the WuKong ELA Reading and Writing Program is highly recommended.
+This program offers tailored lessons, small class sizes, and a rich array of English resources.

 Empower your child’s critical thinking with resh, modern English reading and writing courses!